signalfx/signalfx-dotnet-tracing/docs/iis-instrumentation.md

 ## Additional local configuration

-Additional local configuration is necessary if you are running multiple applications on a single server (such as IIS server with multiple web apps).
+Additional local configuration is necessary if you are running multiple applications on a single server (such as IIS server with multiple webapps).
-This helps set application specific behavior (such as setting service name via `SIGNALFX_SERVICE_NAME`).
+This helps set application-specific behavior (such as setting the service name via `SIGNALFX_SERVICE_NAME`).
-Local configuration has higher precedence than global (machine level) configuration and will overwrite global values.
+Local configuration has higher precedence than global (machine-level) configuration and will overwrite global values.
-Note that machine-level environment values affect every .NET application on that server.
+Note that machine-level environment values affect every .NET application on the server where they're defined.

 ### .NET Framework

-Local configuration for .NET Framework apps can be done by updating the `web.config` file.
+Local configuration for .NET Framework apps can be edited by updating the `web.config` file.
 See [advanced-config.md](advanced-config.md#configuration-methods) for more information.